syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 69. We'll talk about them in the future.

-70. For now, just remember that the main method in your program should always be static.
+70. For now, just remember that the `main method in your program should always be static.`

-71. The return top of this method is void, which means this method is not going to return of value.
+71. The return type of this method is void, which means this method is not going to return any value.

 72. And here in parentheses, we have one parameter for this function.